A guide to electrical safety for landlords

-- Follow the rules about fire safety, such as making sure you install the correct smoke alarms, keep escape routes clear and supply fire-safe furnishings.
+- You must follow the rules about fire safety, such as making sure you install the correct smoke alarms, keep escape routes clear and supply fire-safe furnishings.
 Read more on the gov.uk website.

 What else should I do?

-- At the very least, conduct a visual inspection of the property’s electrical installation and appliances between tenancies.
-Check for any defects, overheating or damage to electrical equipment, plugs or wiring.
+In addition to your EICR, you should conduct a visual inspection of the property’s electrical installation and appliances between tenancies.

 - Make sure that you provide enough electrical sockets for your tenants’ needs – this will avoid them bringing their own adaptors and extension cables, which could be dangerous.
 Remember that the number of sockets used by households in the digital age has increased dramatically.